PKizzle/dns/cmd/testserv/handlers/dbfile/README.md

 ## Description

-The _file_ plugin is used for an "old-style" DNS server.
-It serves from a preloaded file that exists on disk contained RFC 1035 styled data.
+The _file_ plugin is used for DNS servers that serve from a preloaded file that exists on disk containing RFC 1035 styled data.
 If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is supported.
 See the _sign_ plugin if you want to sign and resign your zone automatically.